gauravmm/AbacusMachineSim/README.md

   [7]+; // Increment register 1 and continue.
   [7]-; // Decrement register 1 and continue.
   [7]+, next;         // Increment and go to the next line.
-  [7]-, :start, ~; // Decrement, and if the register is
+  [7]-, :start, next; // Decrement, and if the register is
                       //  still positive go to :start.
 If
                       //  zero, go to the next line.
 ```